The League of Gentlemen (film): Plot

-Although he has no criminal record himself, Hyde holds a grudge for being made redundant by the army after 25 years of service and intends to rob a bank using the skills of the gathered men, each of whom is to get "£100,000 each", "and it could be more".
+Although he has no criminal record himself, Hyde holds a grudge for being made redundant by the army after 25 years of service and intends to rob a bank using the skills of the gathered men, promising each at least £100,000.

-The gang meet again to discuss the plan in greater detail under the guise of an amateur dramatic society rehearsing Journey’s End.
-After agreeing to Hyde's plan, they move into his house, where they live like a military unit, complete with a regimen of duties and discipline in the form of monetary fines (£100 for minor offenses and £500 for major or repeated offensives) to be deducted from the robbery.
-Hyde reveals that he has spent the past year collecting details about the regular delivery of approximately a million pounds in used banknotes to a City of London bank.

-To get weapons for the robbery, the gang raid an army training camp in Dorset.
-Hyde, Race, Mycroft, and Porthill create a distraction by posing as senior officers on an unscheduled food inspection, while Lexy and Stevens pose as telephone repairmen to infiltrate the camp and then steal the weapons, aided by Rutland-Smith and Weaver.
-The thieves speak in Irish accents to make it seem as though the IRA is responsible for the raid.
+The gang discusses the plan in greater detail under the guise of an amateur dramatic society rehearsal and move into Hyde's house where they live like a military unit, complete with a regimen of duties and discipline in the form of monetary fines between £100 and £500 to be deducted from the robbery proceeds.
+Hyde reveals he's spent a year tracking deliveries of used banknotes to a City of London bank.
+The gang raids an army training camp in Dorset to obtain weapons posing as senior officers on an unscheduled food inspection and telephone repairmen, using Irish accents to cast suspicion on the Irish Republican Army.
+Extensive planning is carried out in Hyde's basement and a rented warehouse, which arouses the suspicions of a passing policeman.
+On the eve of the bank robbery, Hyde destroys the plans and thanks the men for their hard work.

-In Hyde’s basement, the gang studies maps, models, and surveillance footage to prepare for the bank robbery.
-Hyde also rents a warehouse, where the men modify the cars and lorry that Race steals, such as by fitting them with false number plates.
-One day, their work is interrupted by a passing policeman, who has noticed the warehouse is in use and offers to keep an eye on it as he patrols his beat, but the gang does not think he could have seen anything suspicious.
-On the eve of the bank robbery, Hyde destroys the plans and makes a speech thanking the men for their hard work.